algorandfoundation/algokit-utils-ts/docs/code/classes/types_account_manager.AccountManager.md

 Note: requires a Node.js environment to execute.

-It present, it will load the account mnemonic stored in process.env.DISPENSER_MNEMONIC and optionally process.env.DISPENSER_SENDER if it's a rekeyed account.
+If present, it will load the account mnemonic stored in process.env.DISPENSER_MNEMONIC and optionally process.env.DISPENSER_SENDER if it's a rekeyed account.

 #### Returns